shishu94/Klipperotchy/README.md

 flask --app app run --host=0.0.0.0 --port=5000
 ```

-This solution is only listed as FYI.
-One needs to connect the PiZ2W via ssh, not very convenient.
+This solution is only listed here as a FYI.
+One needs to connect the PiZ2W via ssh, which is not very convenient.
 Ideally we want the service to run directly after boot.
-To do so we will install a systemd service.
+To do so, we will install a systemd service.

-Run the folloying via ssh:
+Run the following via ssh:
 ```
 sudo cp ~/Klipperotchy/serial_moonraker_bridge.service /etc/systemd/system
 sudo chmod 644 /etc/systemd/system/serial_moonraker_bridge.service
 sudo systemctl daemon-reload
 sudo systemctl enable serial_moonraker_bridge.service
 ```
+Note: If the default port 5000 doesn't work for you, edit the file serial_moonraker_bridge.service to define the port then do a systemd reload.

 Now reboot the Pi.

 On restart, the bridge should be available at the local address http://[piz2w-IP]:5000